-Alice will visit the host county monthly (or as close to as possible) from June 2019-May 2020 (or June 2020 - May 2021, or June 2021 to May 2022 depending on host year) to promote the county's unique agricultural businesses, products and economy.
+Alice will visit the host county monthly (or as close to as possible) from June-May leading up to the finals, to promote the county's unique agricultural businesses, products and economy.
 Alice visits will be scheduled and coordinated with DATCP.
-Each visit will be distinctive and can include any of the following as organized by the county planning committee: agribusiness tours, media interviews, school visits, dairy breakfasts, county fair, agri-tourism events, or other agriculturally related events.
+Each visit will be distinctive and can include any of the following as organized by the county planning committee: agri-business tours, media interviews, school visits, dairy breakfasts, county fair, agri-tourism events, or other agriculturally related events.
 Alice will also cut down the first ceremonial Christmas tree for the Wisconsin Christmas Tree Growers Association at an in-county tree farm in November.
 These events will assist in promotions for the county as well as the Alice finals.
-Events do not need to be organized by the committee if the county already hosts and plans events that meet the above criteria (i.e. a dairy breakfast, county fair,) Alice may appear as part of these ongoing events.
+Events do not need to be organized by the committee if the committee already hosts and plans events that meet the above criteria (e.g. a dairy breakfast or a county fair) that Alice may appear at as part of these ongoing events.